-- P.22 Adequate building separation should be provided between buildings to respond appropriately to Historic View Corridors 5 and 6 as referred to in Appendix 2 of this DCP (see Note regarding historic view corridors). - P.23 Areas between buildings should allow for pedestrians to comfortably move between the buildings, and promote the principles of passive surveillance.
+- P.21 Separation between each of the buildings should enable a strong visual connection between River Road West and the river foreshore and provide new sight lines to the River. - P.22 Adequate building separation should be provided between buildings to respond appropriately to Historic View Corridors 5 and 6 as referred to in Appendix 2 of this DCP (see Note regarding historic view corridors). - P.23 Areas between buildings should allow for pedestrians to comfortably move between the buildings, and promote the principles of passive surveillance.
 These areas should provide a sense of public, as opposed to private space. - P.24 Where appropriate areas provided between buildings should be used to provide for overland flow in flood events.
 However, any such overland flow path must not conflict with emergency evacuation paths.